bridge2nowhere/InitiativeTracker/README.md

 The tome is where you define the monster and pc data.
 Monsters are engaged into combat with their index in the array.

-The sameple data is from the <a href="http://www.dmsguild.com/product/219159/Sons-of-Ignis">Son of Igus Adventure</a> created by my friend.
+The sample data is from the <a href="http://www.dmsguild.com/product/219159/Sons-of-Ignis">Son of Igus Adventure</a> created by my friend.
 ```
 0  {"Thio Ki",25,4, false, "PC Human Wizard"},
 1  {"Zenwan",27,2, false, "PC Halfing Rogue"},